Skip to main content

 Employers: metropolitan commuter transportation mobility tax (MCTMT)

-• you are required to withhold New York State income tax from wages; and
+• is required to withhold New York State income tax from wages; and

-• your payroll expense for covered employees in the Metropolitan Commuter Transportation District (MCTD) exceeds $312,500 in any calendar quarter.
+• has greater than $312,500 in payroll expense for covered employees across both zones of the Metropolitan Commuter Transportation District (MCTD) in any calendar quarter.

 • an agency or instrumentality of the United States;